If you are looking for what to do in Panama City, Panama, then look no further.

 TRYP by Wyndham

-One of the best things about TRYP by Wyndham is the location.
+One of the best things about TRYP by Wyndham is the location, which is why we booked this hotel when we visited.
 The hotel is conveniently located 10 minutes away from Panama International Airport, 0.5 miles away from the city center, and 10 minutes away from two shopping malls.

 All the rooms are clean, modern, and include free WiFi, a flat-screen TV, a mini fridge, and beautiful city views.